-What is Health Economics?
+What is Health Economics & Outcomes Research?

 Faculty of the Johns Hopkins Bloomberg School of Public Health are currently conducting research on a wide variety of topics including the impact of health care, health insurance and preventative services on health lifestyles as well as providing research and advice to governments around the globe to enable a more effective and equitable allocation of resources.
 Further information on faculty research can be found on individual faculty research pages.